Alivaziri/ScaraRobot_forwardkinematics/README.md

 # ScaraRobot_forwardkinematics
-You can find the SimMechanics files for forward simulation of the Scara robot.
-As well as that, there are some .m files which include code for forward simulation and homogonous matrices.
+You can find the SimMechanics files for the forward simulation of the Scara robot (.slx file).
+As well as that, there are some .m files that include code for forward simulation and homogenous matrices.